WardLT/applied-ai-for-materials/bayesian-statistics/assignment/assignment.md

 where $\mathcal{N}(x|y,\sigma)$ is the probability distribution function for the normal distribution with mean $y$ and standard deviation $\sigma$.

+> Remember that your datasets come with uncertainties for each point in the `sigma_` columns.

 We assume that the probability of each data point is independent, so you can compute the probability of the whole dataset as:

 $P(D|\theta,M) = \prod_i P(D_i|\theta,M) = \sum_i \log P(D_i|theta,M)$